|

 years to come, austral-summer expeditions to the Antarctic Peninsula would

 fill most of the ship's A&K sailing schedule.
+Recent seasons have, however, seen the addition of

 destinations very much in the original style of 'Explorer' adventure to